cs-ed/edtech-plan-NHunsicker/README.md

 It is not projected that we will have other types of assignments in this class.

 Assessments will be handled within Ozaria itself.
 The teacher will be able to see student submissions within Ozaria and teachers lacking a background in computer science can compare answers to an answer key.
 Generally Ozaria will not let a student proceed to another task until they've successfully completed all prior tasks.
 At Chico Country Day we do not include grades for electives.
-Currently our learning management system, Altitude, does not appear to include the computer science standards, so there will be no reporting of grades. --Assessment will be solely used to determine when to move into more advanced topics.-- Accountability is typically handled with direct parent contact when necessary and removal from the elective in extreme cases.
+Currently our learning management system, Altitude, does not appear to include the computer science standards, so there will be no reporting of grades. **Assessment will be solely used to determine when to move into more advanced topics.** Accountability is typically handled with direct parent contact when necessary and removal from the elective in extreme cases.

-Describe how you will use the above technologies in the class, including in-class activities, homework, assignments, and assessment.
-Justify the use in terms of efficiency, effectiveness, evidence-based and inclusive pedagogy.

 ### Impacts